ackrep-org/ackrep_data/issues.md

 - Can we specify our data models like a django models?
 This would make consistency checks simple
 - add email adresses in this format: <firstname.lastname(et)provider(dot)org>.
 - every object should have an base_path attribute
+- it would preferably to place ackrep_core_django_settings inside ackrep_core but this is complicated due to djangos automatic app configuration